Masmblr/map-zeldaworld_src/README.md

 For all other content, their respective licensing rules and other legal provisions apply.

 ## Special Thanks:
-* id Software for Quake3
+* id Software fo
+r Quake3
 * Dark Legion Development for Tremulous
-* Team Xonotic for NetRadiant
+* Team Xonotic for Netributors
-* Edge Community Idea Contributors